ATMartin/swanson-searches/README.md

 <details>
   <summary>🧶 Tight integration with Postgres</summary>
   <p>
-    This app is built to use the `ARRAY` data type and includes the `ILIKE` SQL operator, both which have limited support outside of Postgres.
+    This app is built to use the <code>ARRAY</code> data type and includes the <code>ILIKE</code> SQL operator, both of which have limited support outside of Postgres.
 It might be nice to replace these with an alternative implementation that could make the API database-agnostic.
   </p>
 </details>